zama-ai/tfhe-rs/tfhe/docs/fhe-computation/advanced-features/rerand.md

 # Ciphertext Re-Randomization

-In the paper [Drifting Towards Better Error Probabilities in Fully Homomorphic Encryption Schemes](https://eprint.iacr.org/2024/1718), Bernard et al. introduced the sIND-CPA^D security model (`s` stands for strong here).

-This document explains the ciphertext re-randomization feature in TFHE-rs, designed to protect FHE computations against attacks under the sIND-CPA^D security model.
+This document explains the ciphertext re-randomization feature in TFHE-rs, designed to protect FHE computations against attacks under the sIND-CPA^D security model (`s` stands for strong), described in the paper [Drifting Towards Better Error Probabilities in Fully Homomorphic Encryption Schemes](https://eprint.iacr.org/2024/1718).

 To be secure under that model, **TFHE-rs** provides a re-randomization primitive that allows users to re-randomize ciphertexts before they are used as inputs to a predefined FHE program `F`.
 In this context, `F` should be understood as any FHE computation that must remain secure under the sIND-CPA^D model.
 All encrypted inputs to `F` must be re-randomized prior to execution.